 The popular motorsport matriarch has since set a new standard for accessibility, providing glimpses of behind-the-scenes action to loyal fans.
 A shake-up at the beginning of 2016 saw Betty surrounded by new drivers, race cars, and many new faces when she moved her team from Queensland to Victoria.
 Fast forward 18-months and her team of David Reynolds and Luke Youlden not only conquered the Mountain, but every powerhouse garage further up pit lane.

 Betty has always had a long-term plan for her team and she vows she won’t give up on taking the fight to the bigger teams.
-That fight has seen current drivers David Reynolds and Anton De Pasquale elevate the ‘little team that could’ to fourth in the Championship at the end of 2018 with bigger goals to kick in season 2019.
+That fight has seen drivers such as David Reynolds and Anton De Pasquale elevate the ‘little team that could’ to fourth in the Championship at the end of 2018.